-In considering whether the proposed development will maintain or enhance the quality and character of Outstanding Natural Features and Landscapes, the Council shall be satisfied of the extent to which the proposed development will affect landscape quality and character, taking into account the following elements:
+In considering whether the proposed development will maintain or enhance the quality and character of Outstanding Natural Landscapes Features and Landscapes Features, the Council shall be satisfied of the extent to which that the proposed development will have no more than minor adverse effects on affect landscape quality and character, taking into account the following elements:

-- physical attributes: - i. geological, topographical, geographic elements in the context of whether these formative processes have a profound influence on landscape character; - ii. vegetation (exotic and indigenous); - iii. the presence of waterbodies including lakes, rivers, streams, wetlands.
+- a. physical attributes: - geological, topographical, geographic elements in the context of whether these formative processes have a profound influence on landscape character; - ii. vegetation (exotic and indigenous); - iii. the presence of waterbodies including lakes, rivers, streams, wetlands.